 Manslaughter is the unlawful killing of a human being without malice aforethought, deliberation, malice or premeditation.
 A person commits manslaughter if they recklessly cause the death of another human being.
 Texas does not officially use the terms “involuntary manslaughter” or “voluntary manslaughter”; rather Texas combines the two into a single charge with enhanced penalties under specific circumstances.

 Elements of Texas Manslaughter

 Vehicular Manslaughter occurs when a person is criminally negligent or conducts murderous operation of a vehicle and unintentionally and unlawfully kills another human being.
 For example when the driver knows that there is a defect in the vehicle but still drives and someone is killed as a result of that defect.
 Intoxication Manslaughter is when the defendant recklessly causes the death of another human being while intoxicated.
 Reckless Conduct has no requirement of premeditation, intent or knowledge for the defendant.
 The only requirement is that the defendants conduct was reckless.

 Penalties, Sentences and Defenses to Manslaughter

 To convict a defendant of manslaughter, prosecutors must prove beyond a reasonable doubt that the defendant recklessly caused the death of another human being.
 There are many defenses to the crime of manslaughter such as insanity, self-defense and “heat of passion”.
-The Dyer Law Firm can inform you if any of these defenses are available in your specific situation.
+Dyer & Libby can inform you if any of these defenses are available in your specific situation.
 Manslaughter in Texas is a second degree felony and this charge will typically carry a sentence of between two to twenty years in a state prison and/or a fine of up to $10,000.

 Criminally Negligent – Penal Code Sec.
 19.05